 - Course #: SOCI2000

-Course DescriptionMarriage and Family is the sociological study of the relationships of family life and society in contemporary United States.
-Analysis will focus on historical perspectives, cross-cultural perspectives, gender roles, gender stratification, sexual roles, cohabitation, and societal norms and expectations.
-Also, divorce, family violence, remarriage, and parenting roles will be studied.
+Course DescriptionMarriage and Family is the sociological study of the relationship of family life and society.
+This course will introduce the student to historical family perspectives, cross-cultural family perspectives, gender role expectations of the family, gender stratification within families, and societal norms and expectations of the institutions of marriage and family.

 Refer to Course Syllabus for detailed information regarding the requirements and evaluation standards for this course.
 The Course Syllabus will be distributed the first week of the course.